-IOWarp: Advanced Data Management for Scientific Workflows
+IOWarp: Advanced Data Management Platform for AI-Augmented Scientific Workflows

+IOWarp is a $5 million NSF-funded platform (Award #2411318, 2024-2029) that provides proven infrastructure for intelligent I/O orchestration in scientific computing.
 IOWarp is a comprehensive data management platform designed to address the unique challenges in scientific workflows that integrate simulation, analytics, and Artificial Intelligence (AI).
 IOWarp builds on existing storage infrastructures, optimizing data flow and providing a scalable, adaptable platform for managing diverse data needs in modern scientific workflows, particularly those augmented by AI.

-2. Project Scope and Vision
+Project Scope and Vision

 Project Goals